 Zinoviev hated Putin viscerally, but the Homosos was already possessed by some of the non-convictions, ideological skepticism and sense of grievance that made him easy prey to the new authoritarian.
 An entropic stasis emerged: the father stopped expecting anything beyond lukewarm love from the child, and the child stopped expecting anything beyond lukewarm love from the father.

 The new authoritarian does not pretend to make you better, only to make you feel better about not wanting to change.
 In this respect, he has tapped a gusher in the Zeitgeist that reaches well beyond the domain of state socialism, an attitude that the writer Marilynne Robinson disparages as ‘nonfailure’, and that the writer Walter Mosley elevates to a virtue: ‘We need to raise our imperfections to a political platform that says: “My flaws need attention too.”
 This is what I call the “untopia”.’
-Welcome to the not-so-brave new world.Make a donation
+Welcome to the not-so-brave new world.Support Aeon: make a one-off donation